aresdevo/animaide/README.md

 >   ![Local Space](images/shortcut_troubleshoot.gif)
 >
 >
-> - Because of the introduction of settings in the addon prefernce window, I've added a new (kind of ugly) "info panel":
+> - Because of the introduction of settings in the addon preference window, I've added a new (kind of ugly) "info panel":
 >
 >   ![Info Panel](images/info.jpg)
 >